FourierDrive/Repo/docs/storage/sd/io_card_operation_flow.md

 ![SDIO card register structure](./assets/io_card_operation_flow_1.png)

 Among these structures, the CCCR registers play a central role in controlling the operational modes and parameters of the card.
-The specific layout and bit definitions of the CCCR registers are detailed below, with further bit-level details available in the official specification:
+The specific layout of the CCCR registers is detailed below, detailed bit definitions can be found in the official specification:

 ![Card Common Control Registers (CCCR)](./assets/io_card_operation_flow_2.png)